Adell: No, no. I'm not. It's just that... I promised myself that I would trust you. And you know how I am with promises...

 - Trust in his teammates (instead of viewing them as a collection of physical attributes to be exploited at gunpoint) is part of Hiruma's Character Development in Eyeshield 21.

 - In the Christmas Bowl, Sena realizes that Hiruma was trusting in him to get past Yamato, the real Eyeshield 21, past the point where it would still be statistically possible for their team to win.
 It spurs Sena on to do just that.

 - In the same game, Hiruma throws a blind pass as he's being sacked, even though holding onto the ball would have been the safer option.
 Based on the opposition's defensive formation, he just knows that Yukimitsu will be exactly where he needs to be to receive that pass.
 Touchdown.

 - The Power of Trust is intertwined with The Power of Friendship in Berserk.
 Guts is very wary of people because his adoptive father, whom he admired above all else, sold him out to a pedophile and was raped as a result.
 Over time, he's repetitively put in predicaments that require him, a loner by nature, to place his trust in the hands of other people.
 Sometimes, the outcome is fruitful, but other times not so much...

-- Attack on Titan Deconstructs this - Yes, you should trust you teammates and can rely on them from time to time, but outright doing so only and not relying on your own strengths is suicidal for both sides.
+- Attack on Titan thoroughly deconstructs this: yes, you should trust your teammates and can rely on them from time to time, but doing so only and not calling on your own strengths is suicidal for both sides.